 Waterfall Size: 50 ft.

-Area: Near Tully; Check out The Sweet Basil, Ice cream shops, and coffee shops
+Area: Near Tully; Check out The Sweet Basil, ice cream shops, and coffee shops

-Location: Cazenovia, NY (23 miles from Syracuse)
+Location: Moravia, NY (46.4 miles from Syracuse), Cayuga County

 Difficulty: Easy